Sizing Heat Transfer Stations in District Heating

 Supply temperature and approach temperature

 The required primary-side supply temperature depends on the secondary-side requirements plus the approach temperature of the heat exchanger.
-The approach temperature ΔTapproach\Delta T_{\text{approach}} describes the minimum temperature difference between the primary and secondary sides:
+The approach temperature ΔTapproach\Delta T_{\text{approach}} is the minimum temperature difference between the primary and secondary sides:

 TVL,primaryTVL,secondary+ΔTapproachT_{\text{VL,primary}} \geq T_{\text{VL,secondary}} + \Delta T_{\text{approach}}